DeveloperRahnuma/top-images-of-the-week-from-the-Imgur-gallery/README.md

 Import Project by Android Studio Menu > File > Import Project...

-## For run this project on your device Please Use
+### For run this project on your device Please Use

     Android Studio Chipmunk | 2021.2.1 Patch 1
     kotlin version '1.7.10'
     minSdk 21
     targetSdk 32
     compileSdk 32

+### third-party libraries used in the project

+    Dependency Injection -> Dagger Hilt
+    For Server Call -> Retrofit
+    Image Loading -> Glide
+    Architecture -> Mvvm

+For animated search bar on toolbar libraries used

+    com.github.Ferfalk:SimpleSearchView:0.2.0